 Select this checkbox to have the modules with the changed dependencies fully rebuilt.

-Build process heap size (Mbytes)
+Shared build process heap size (Mbytes)

 In the text field, specify the heap size required for the build process.